Shane Schofield: Elizabeth 'Fox' Gant

 Schofield's primary love interest, Gant was one of the original members of his reconnaissance team sent to Wilkes.
 She got married when she was 19 and became pregnant by 20, only to learn that her husband was cheating on her and she had a miscarriage.
-Deciding to use her newfound hatred for men by becoming a soldier, Gant joined the USMC and met Shane Schofield at Pearl Harbour, and immediately became attracted to him.
+Deciding to use her newfound hatred for men by becoming a soldier, Gant joined the USMC and met Shane Schofield at Pearl Harbor, and immediately became attracted to him.
 In Ice Station she holds the rank of Lance-Corporal, in Area 7 it is Staff Sergeant, and in Scarecrow she is a First Lieutenant.
 She has a sister named Denise.

 In Ice Station, Gant is with the first team to arrive at the station, and is mocked by Hollywood over her somewhat obvious affection for Schofield.
 She is knocked out at the beginning of the scuffle with the French by one of their crossbows, but recovers and kills Cuvier toward the battle's end.
 While preparing diving equipment to reach the ice cavern with the spacecraft, Gant admitted her attraction for Schofield to Book, but she added she didn't want to admit the feelings to Schofield himself, preferring to be close and unable to touch him than be further away and still not touch him.
 Along with Montana, Santa Cruz and Sarah Hensleigh, Gant is part of the team that ventures down to the cavern.
 While they are down there and the others are working on opening the craft, Gant discovers that there was once another ice station, which was building an unauthorised stealth fighter during the 1960s.
 After witnessing Montana kill Santa Cruz, as he is part of the ICG, she is wounded by him, but is inadvertently saved by a mutated elephant seal.
 When Schofield and his group arrives, Gant then kills Hensleigh, also a member of the ICG.
-After being taken to the Wasp aircraft carrier by Schofield, Gant is transferred to a military hospital in Pearl Harbour, where she awakens to discover Schofield hasn't left her side.
+After being taken to the Wasp aircraft carrier by Schofield, Gant is transferred to a military hospital in Pearl Harbor, where she awakens to discover Schofield hasn't left her side.